SixArm/rust-101/topics/concepts/concurrency-and-parallelism.md

 }
 ```

-In this example, the `par_iter()` method is used to create a parallel iterator over a vector of numbers.
+In this example, the `par_iter()` method creates a parallel iterator over a vector of numbers.
 The `sum()` method is then called on the iterator to calculate the sum of all the numbers in the vector.

 `rayon` automatically divides the work among multiple threads, using as many threads as there are processors or cores available on the system.
 The code is executed in parallel, with each thread processing a subset of the data.